bludit/documentation-english/pages/themes/theme-basics/index.md

 Themes in Bludit are very flexible, you can use any framework ([Bootstrap](http://getbootstrap.com/), [Foundation](https://foundation.zurb.com/), [Bulma](https://bulma.io), [UIkit](https://getuikit.com/), [Semantic UI](https://semantic-ui.com), etc), any Javascript code, whatever you want.

-All themes resides into `bl-themes` folder, and they have a pre-defined structure.
+All themes resides into `bl-themes` folder, and they have a predefined structure.

 <h2 id="structure">Folder and Files Structure</h2>
 This is a simple mandatory folder structure and files for themes.